International inequality: Inequality in the distribution of vaccines

-The development, production, and distribution of vaccines was a scientific, political, and economic triumph seeing that it was very quick.
+The development, production, and distribution of vaccines was a scientific, political, and economic triumph seeing that it was relatively quick.
 However, despite having the technology and the resources, the society failed to raise vaccine supply and distribute enough doses in poor countries.
-“As of October 1st, 2021, the highest-income countries—as classified by the World Bank—had a per-capita vaccination rate of 125.3 vaccinations per 100 people, representing nearly 3-fold higher than the rate for lower-middle-income countries of 45.3 per 100, and 30-fold higher than lower-income countries with 4.2 per 100.”
+"As of October 1st, 2021, the highest-income countries—as classified by the World Bank—had a per-capita vaccination rate of 125.3 vaccinations per 100 people, representing nearly 3-fold higher than the rate for lower-middle-income countries of 45.3 per 100, and 30-fold higher than lower-income countries with 4.2 per 100."
 Also, the efficacy varied between distributed vaccines.
 They are more likely to be a lower efficacy on average in lower-income locations.
 Sputnik, Sinopharm, and Janssen vaccines are mostly used in low and middle-income countries with lower efficacy against new variants of virus compared to vaccines from Pfizer and Moderna – used mainly in higher-income areas.